Vinheim/Rusty-Chess/README.md

 # Rusty-Chess
-Alpha beta pruning pseudo-AI for determination of ideal moves to make in chess against a player.
+Alpha beta pruning AI for determination of ideal moves to make in chess against a player.